Empowering Scientific Workflows with Federated Agents: Design

-An \texttt{Agent} is a multithreaded entity that executes a behavior and manages communication with other entities.
-It is instantiated with a behavior, unique identifier (the address of the agent's mailbox in the exchange), and exchange interface.
-An agent is a callable object that when run: (1) invokes the \texttt{on\_setup()} callback of the behavior, (2) starts each \texttt{@loop} method in a separate thread, (3) spawns a thread to listen for new messages in the agent's mailbox, and (4) waits for the agent to be shut down.
-An \texttt{@action} method is executed in a thread pool when requested remotely so as to not block the handling of other messages. \texttt{Behaviors} can optionally specify the maximum action concurrency.
+\system{} provides an agent \texttt{Runtime} that executes an agent and manages communication with other entities.
+It is instantiated with an agent class or instance, a unique identifier (the address of the agent's mailbox in the exchange), and an exchange interface.
+When started, the \texttt{Runtime}: (1) invokes the \texttt{agent\_on\_startup()} callback of the agent, (2) spawns tasks for each \texttt{@loop} method, (3) spawns a task to listen for new messages in the agent's mailbox, and (4) waits for the agent to be shut down.
+We use asyncio to ensure that many \texttt{@action} requests can be handled concurrently without blocking control loop and message listening tasks.

-Agents are designed to be long-running, but can be terminated by sending a shutdown request.
-Upon shutdown, the shutdown \texttt{Event}, passed to each \texttt{@loop}, is set; running threads are instructed to shutdown and waited on; and the \texttt{on\_shutdown()} callback is invoked.
-Alternatively, an agent can terminate itself by setting the shutdown event.
-Similarly, an exception raised in an \texttt{@loop} method will shutdown the agent by default but can optionally be suppressed to keep the agent alive.
-Exceptions raised when executing \texttt{@action} methods are caught and returned to the remote caller.

-The use of multi-threading means that behavior implementations must be aware of the caveats of Python's global interpreter lock (GIL).
-Compute-heavy actions can dispatch work to other parallel executors, such as process pools, Dask Distributed~\cite{rocklin2015dask}, Parsl~\cite{babuji2019parsl}, or Ray~\cite{moritz2018ray}.
-We discuss these patterns in more detail in \autoref{sec:design:patterns:resources}.
-In the future, we would like to support \texttt{async} behaviors and exchanges for improved I/O performance, but scientific computing libraries in Python are not typically async compatible.
-In Python 3.13 and later, we provide experimental support for free-threading builds, which disable the GIL, enabling full multi-core performance.
-At this time, however, third-party library support for free-threading builds is limited.

-Our decision to decouple behavior definitions from agent execution is deliberate.
-As behaviors encode application-level logic, we want them to be easily testable and reusable, independent of deployment details.
-Existing code bases can trivially transition an existing class definition into an agent by inheriting from \texttt{Behavior} and decorating with \texttt{@action} as needed, and behavior classes can still be used independently (i.e., not as a running agent).